 With the development of operations in nearby wells, additional seismic monitoring stations were installed in 2008 and 2009, extending the existing seismic network towards the west.
-For the Habanero 4 stimulation, nine additional mobile stations were installed in order to improve the coverage of the focal sphere when determining fault plane solutions.
-Fifteen seismic stations were operated with down hole geophones (depth range in the order of 90 m to 370 m).
-The nine mobile stations installed most recently were equipped with surface seismometers.
-Continuous waveform recordings were stored locally on a hard disk with the seven principal stations also transmitting by a wireless local area network to the central data acquisition office located at Habanero 1 during stimulation.
+For the Habanero 4 stimulation, 9 additional mobile stations were installed in order to improve the coverage of the focal sphere when determining fault plane solutions.
+Fifteen seismic stations were operated with downhole geophones (depth range in the order of 90 m to 370 m).
+The 9 mobile stations installed most recently were equipped with LE3D 1-Hz three-component surface seismometers.
+Continuous waveform recordings were stored locally on a hard disk with the seven principal stations also transmitting during stimulation by a wireless local area network to the central data acquisition office located at Habanero 1.
 The seismic network configuration around Habanero 4 is shown in Figure 2 with a typical station shown in Figure 3.